Rehabilitation Technician Programs

 The career outlook for rehabilitation technicians is promising.
 The demand for healthcare support roles is expected to grow.

-According to the Bureau of Labor Statistics (BLS), physical therapy assistants and aides, a closely related profession to rehabilitation techs, earn median annual wages of $58,740.
-Employment for physical therapy assistants is also expected to grow as fast as the national average for all occupations at 3 percent, adding 1,300 new positions in the coming decade (BLS 2024).
+According to the Bureau of Labor Statistics (BLS 2024), employment for physical therapy assistants and aides—the most closely related profession to rehabilitation techs—is also expected to grow faster than the national average for all occupations at 19 percent, adding 28,800 new positions between 2023 and 2033.

-The BLS shows the average annual wage for physical therapist aides, a close equivalent to rehabilitation technicians, was $34,810 in May 2023.
+The BLS (May 2024) shows the average annual wage for physical therapist assistants and aides was $60,070—the latest data available as of April 2025.
 Salary percentiles vary based on education and experience:

 Licensing & Certification for Rehabilitation Technicians